Annabel Port

-Annabel Port (born 12 March 1975, Southend-on-Sea) is a British radio presenter.
+Annabel Port is a British radio presenter.
 She was the co-presenter of Geoff Lloyd with Annabel Port on Absolute Radio from 2008 until the show ended on 12 April 2017.
 Previously, she has worked on The Geoff Show and read travel reports on the Pete and Geoff Breakfast Show which she hosted along with Lloyd and Pete Mitchell before the latter's departure in December 2005.
 On 9 May 2011 she won a Gold Sony Radio Award for Best On-Air Contributor.

 Early life and career

-Annabel Port was educated at Westcliff High School for Girls and Oxford Brookes University.